 $.
 This symbol denotes the end of the prompt and the beginning of the command line.

-$ at the end of the prompt, right before the command line.
+$ at the end of their prompt.

 When you see this symbol preceding a command in one of our lessons, know that you are not required to literally type a dollar sign into the command line.
 You will only type the command listed after the dollar sign.
 The dollar sign simply denotes that the command is meant to be executed in the command line.

 Great!
 Now that we understand the basics of the terminal and command line, let's practice.
 In the next lesson we'll learn about the most frequently-used commands, how and when to execute them, and what they allow us to do.

 Last updated June 8, 2020